Configuration

 ### Running scripts after setting wallpaper

 `post_command` option can be used to automatically run a command after selecting a wallpaper.
-This option supports `$wallpaper` parameter, so you can write something like:
+This option supports the `$wallpaper` and `$monitor` variables.
+For example:

 ```